Habeebamoo/Habeebamoo/README.md

 ## 💫 About

-With **1.5 years** of experience in software development, I build responsive, user centric and interactive applications.
+With **1.5 years** of experience in software development, I primarily work with **Golang, TypeScript and JavaScript** to build user centric, secure and interactive applications.

 1. 🌱 I am currently learning Golang
 2. 🎉 Ask me about HTML, CSS, JavaScript, TypeScript and ReactJS